Go Back

 • Set aside approximately 2 cups of the dough (you can eyeball this).

-• Press the remaining dough into a well-greased 13 x 9-inch pan.
+• Put the remaining dough into a well-greased 13 x 9-inch pan.
+Or for easier removal, line your pan with parchment or foil and grease.

-• Warm preserves in the microwave for about 1 minute.
+• Warm the preserves in the microwave for about 1 minute.

-• Spread preserves on top of the crust layer.
+• Spread the preserves over the crust layer.

-• Sprinkle the crumbles on top of the preserves and press down lightly.
+• Sprinkle this crumble mixture over the preserves and press down lightly.

-• Bake at 325 degrees until bars are lightly browned around edges and the top begins to brown (usually about 45 minutes).
+• Bake at 325 degrees until bars are lightly browned around edges and the top begins to brown (approx. 40- 45 minutes in a glass pan or 35-40 minutes in a metal pan).

 • Can be made ahead of time and stored in the freezer.